 Nutrition information is automatically calculated, so should only be used as an approximation.

-Keyword: Apple pie, Breakfast, French Toast
+Keyword: Apple pie, Apple Pie French Toast, French Toast

 Course: Breakfast